reductstore/reductstore/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/reduct-storage/reduct-storage)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/reduct-storage/reduct-storage/ci)

-A time series storage to keep history of blob data.

 Reduct Storage aims to solve the problem of storing data in a case where you need to write some data intensively and read it accidentally by some time interval.
 The storage uses HTTP API and stores the data as blobs.
 Read more [here](https://docs.reduct-storage.dev/).